EmbeddedChan/VoltCalcR/README.md

 This application does not request any permissions and does not collect, store, or share any user data.
 ## ☕ Support

-If you find this project helpful, you can [buy me a coffee](https://www.paypal.me/didadi2024) via PayPal.
+If you find this app helpful, you can [buy me a coffee](https://www.paypal.me/didadi2024) via PayPal.

 Thank you! 🙏